Hello, It’s Me

 I’m also involved with a DX club since 1998.
 The club is the WTFDA (Worldwide TV-FM DX Association).
 I joined their board of directors some time before 2000.
 Then I began writing a column for the monthly club publication called the VHF-UHF Digest.
 In 2001 I began publishing the VHF-UHF Digest monthly, as well as writing the column.
 Publishing a paper publication and mailing it out monthly continued until June 2020, when I retired the paper version in favor of the pdf V.U.D. which was sent out by email.
 I kept publishing the pdf version, called the eVUD, until November 2020 when the VHF-UHF was retired and I began publishing a monthly newsletter called Line of Sight.
 I continue that today.

 Other things I do: I run the Hartford TEF 6686 webserver.
-I had the WTFDA FM Station Database created 13 years ago and administer it today.
+I had the WTFDA FM Station Database built 13 years ago and administer it today.

 I like N scale model trains, computers (especially Linux), computer software and the beach.
 I love taking the grandkids and my beautiful wife to yard sales, flea markets, the beach, and to wherever they want to go.
 This the most fun of all.